bmw-software-engineering/lobster/packages/lobster-tool-trlc/README.md

 ```

 These functions are applied in order, and we pick the first one that
 fully manages to apply.
-When a value is `null`, then and it'd be used
+If a value is `null` and required for the
-(like in the first to_string function above) then the expansion does
+the expansion (as in the first `to_string` function above), the current
-not apply and we move to the next, and so on.
-When none apply an error
+function is skipped, and the next one is attempted.
+If none of the functions
-is created.
+can be applied, an error is raised.

 If you need to justify requirements not being linked or implemented,
 then you can also defined up to three extra fields (using `just_up`,